orfeus-eu/documentation/docs/_build/html/_sources/adria_array_seismicnetworks.rst.txt

 AdriaArray - Seismic networks
 ====================

 In various stages of planning and for different purposes, we prepared maps showing the distribution of permanent stations and suggested locations of temporary stations.
-The maps cover a range of complexity from very simple ones using just two colors to more comples figures explaining the station distribution in detail.
+The maps cover a range of complexity from very simple ones using just two colors to more complex figures explaining the station distribution in detail.
 Below, we show some of maps.
 All the maps and supporting files can be downloaded from the `AdriaArray GitHub repository <https://github.com/PetrColinSky/AdriaArray>`_.

-AdriaArray Github repository
+AdriaArray GitHub repository
 -------------------------------

 The repository contains the `AdA folder <https://github.com/PetrColinSky/AdriaArray/tree/master/AdA>`_, which includes `permanent <https://github.com/PetrColinSky/AdriaArray/blob/master/AdA/InventoryPermanent.xls?raw=true>`_ and `temporary <https://github.com/PetrColinSky/AdriaArray/blob/master/AdA/InventoryTemporary.xls?raw=true>`_ station inventories.

-The following two texts files describe what else you can find in the AdriaArray Github repository.
+The following two texts files describe what else you can find in the AdriaArray GitHub repository.

 The file `maps-legend.pdf <https://github.com/PetrColinSky/AdriaArray/blob/master/AdA/maps-legend.pdf?raw=true>`_ explains how the AdriaArray network was planned and what can be seen on the maps.
 It is enough to read this text to understand the maps provided.